Our Christian Vision

 Through the miracle of Jesus feeding the 5000, we trust that sharing all we have, will provide for all through the power of God’s love.

 This has been adapted to help the children understand our Christian vision;

 We work together and share the best of ourselves to help everyone around us flourish in every way to become life-long learners.
 Through the miracle of Jesus feeding the 5000, we trust that sharing all we have will provide for all through the power of God’s love.

 Although there are many Christian Values we have chosen four which we have placed a strong emphasis on to help create and sustain the Christian ethos of our school.
 These values are Respect, Truth, Compassion and Friendship.
 The pupils learn to link these values to the parables of Jesus.

-Prayer spaces enable children and young people, of all faiths and none, to explore life’s questions, spirituality and faith in a safe, creative and interactive way.
+Threaded throughout our school environment, prayer spaces are easily accessed by children and members of our community.
+Our prayer stations encourage community members of all faiths, or no faiths of all, to explore and engage, through a variety of ways, life’s questions, spirituality and faith in a safe, creative and interactive way.

 Jesus Feeds the Five Thousand